-Member of the International Max Planck Research School for Astronomy and Cosmic Physics (IMPRS-HD)
+Fellow of the International Max Planck Research School for Astronomy and Cosmic Physics at Heidelberg University (IMPRS-HD)

 Master's thesis: 'Radiative Transfer Models of Non-axisymmetric Protoplanetary Disks'

 Supervisor: Prof. Dr. Cornelis Dullemond

 69117 Heidelberg, Germany